gnojus/nec/README.md

       share (s)       share a local file
       unshare (us)    unshare a local file
-      list (ls)       list shares of local files
+      list (ls)       list shares of local files update          update nec using github releases if new version available

     Run "nec <command> --help" for more information on a command.